|Cellphone-photography-tipsTop 10 tips to get professional photos from your cellphone|

 9. It’s all about the light, learn how to use it!:

 This goes without saying.
-Learn and exercise this art by analysing the quality, quantity and direction of light.
+Learn and exercise this art by analyzing the quality, quantity, and direction of light.
 You will be simply amazed by what you can do with a simple camera phone once you master lighting.